 A woman laughed coldly as her pets drew nearer with Romana.
 The water-beings, obeying the costumed Naiad, brought her inside a huge base beneath the sea.
 The base was called Styx, and its current owner was a costumed schemer called the Black Manta.
 He did not realize the crown she had lost was any item of power.
 He merely viewed the woman herself as a prize worthy of his time and experimentation.

 “Take her below and learn all her capabilities,” instructed Black Manta.
 “If she can be of use to me, then by all means do not injure her.
 If she is a mere curiosity, then depose of her quickly.”
 His troops went scurrying off to obey him.

 Meanwhile, the crown was found by a young guardsman who had been instructed to search for such relics by his queen.
-He smiled with pleasure, since he recognized the helm’s appearance from the tome his mistress had shown him.
+He smiled with pleasure, since he recognized the Reptile Helm’s appearance from the tome his mistress had shown him.

 Queen Mera will reward me for this night’s work, among others, he thought.

 The shimmering outline followed once more with patience born either of careful deliberation or simple helplessness.

 Clark Kent glanced toward Lana Lang as she signaled their waiter that they were ready to order.
 She wore a sheer green gown and heels and looked radiant.
 She was also confidently in command of their dinner plans.

 “Let me do the ordering, Clark,” she had sighed with a smile.
 “Honestly, if I left it up to you, you’d order steak with ketchup!”